ccollicutt/harbor-demos/README.md

 To change context, use `kubectl config use-context <workload name>`
 ```

+**Deploy a TKG Workload Cluster**

 At this point we can deploy a TKG workload cluster.
 Below is the YAML used to define that cluster.

 ```
 # file: harbor-cluster.yml